 11.3 Polar Coordinates: Definition of polar coordinates, conversion between polar/rectangular coordinates, graphs of circles and rays.
 Other polar graphs are optional.

 11.4 (Optional) – Algebraic and geometric introduction to vectors, addition and subtraction, scalar multiplication, dot product.

 11.5 – The complex plane: complex numbers as points in the plane, geometric interpretation of multiplication/division of complex numbers, De Moivre's theorem, finding complex roots.

 There is one required book for this course:

-If you did not take MATH 118, it is important to check with your instructor as to whether you will be using WileyPLUS this semester.
 Many instructors do require WileyPLUS.
 If your section is using WileyPLUS, it is important that you buy a bundle that includes a WileyPLUS access code since you will need it in order to submit homework.
 A WileyPLUS access code includes an online electronic version of the textbook.
 You can obtain an access code in one of three ways:

 Center for Tutoring and Academic Excellence